teerthiladdad/ODT-2026-Hands-Off/README.md

 - [ ] Belt drives
 - [x] Linkages
 - [x] Hinges
-- [ ] Shafts
+- [x] Shafts
 - [ ] Springs
 - [ ] Bearings
 - [ ] Wheels
-- [ ] Sliders
+- [x] Sliders
-- [ ] Levers
+- [x] Levers
 - [ ] Not applicable

 ## 8.2 Mechanical Description
 Describe the mechanism and what it is meant to do.

 **Response:**
-`[We moved away from a "string and elastic" tendon mechanism because pulling heavy MDF was too difficult and caused the claws to open slowly.
-We switched to a Rigid Pushrod Mechanism.
-Stiff metal wire connects the servo horn to the inner edge of the claw.
-When the servo rotates to 90 degrees, it rigidly pushes the claw shut; returning to 0 degrees pulls it open.]`
+`[The claw uses an umbrella-rib-style mechanism.
+Six MDF arms are arranged radially and pinned at pivot points to a central vertical column (PVC pipe).
+Each arm is connected by a thin wire or cord to a hollow cylinder sleeve that slides along the PVC pipe.
+When the sleeve is pushed up, the wires pull the tips of the arms inward, closing the claw.
+When the sleeve drops, the arms fall open under gravity.
+The sleeve is connected via cord over a pulley to a counterweight.
+In the ready state, the servo holds the counterweight in an elevated position, keeping the sleeve down (claw open).
+When the servo fires, the counterweight drops, the cord pulls the sleeve upward, and the claw closes.]`

 ## 8.3 Motion Planning
 If something moves, explain: